 One of the best ways to attract attention is to reach Rank 0 (zero) or take over the featured snippet.

-Rank 0 is the highest organic ranking result on Google Search Engine Results Pages (SERPs).
+Rank 0, sometimes also referred to as Position 0, is the highest organic ranking result on Google Search Engine Results Pages (SERPs).
 This places your site above the fold and all other organic search results.
 (Although, featured snippets are still shown below paid advertisements related to the search terms.)

 What is a Featured Snippet?